schnador/geoguessr-lmao/README.md

 - Create video to show installation and usage
 - Integrate with available scripts that work on the liked maps page
 - Keybinds
+- Configure visible data in the map teasers
+- Display 5k radius
 - Filter favourites??

 **Feel free to add suggestions under ["Issues"](https://github.com/schnador/geoguessr-lmao/issues/new) with the tag "enhancement"**